EddieAbbondanzio/eddieabbondanz.io/content/post/tools/hf-30-5-lid-lock-delete-mod/index.md

 thumbnail: "/post/tools/hf-30-5-lid-lock-delete-mod/images/thumbnail.jpg"
 ---

-I don't use the locks on my HF 5 drawer carts since and wanted to free up some extra space so I decided to delete them.
+I don't use the locks on my HF 5 drawer carts and wanted to free up some extra space so I decided to delete them.
 This was a fairly easy mod to do since the parts are held in by small rivets that can be drilled out.

 **Before**
 ![](./images/2.jpg)